hash-bang/kodi-controller-cli/README.md

 ===================
 Control Kodi from the command line.

-This project is a command line wrapper for the [kodi-controller](https://github.com/CMP2804M-Group3/kodi-controller) module.
+This project is a command line wrapper for the excellent [kodi-controller](https://github.com/CMP2804M-Group3/kodi-controller) module.

 **Features**: